InvadingOctopus/octopuskit/Documentation/Usage Guide.md

 - SpriteKit and GameplayKit features should be abstracted behind and accessed via components as much as conveniently and practically possible.

-	> e.g.: access an `SKSpriteNode`'s `physicsBody` through a `PhysicsComponent`, instead of an `SpriteKitComponent`'s node.
+	> e.g. access an `SKSpriteNode`'s `physicsBody` through a `PhysicsComponent`, instead of an `SpriteKitComponent`'s node.
 This way, when the `PhysicsComponent` is removed from an entity, it marks the entity as no longer affected by physics.

 - A component's properties can be supplied upon initialization and should generally be accessible afterwards.